BSc, MSc, PhD (Oregon)

 Barbara Sellers-Young is a Senior Scholar and Professor Emerita in the Dance Department of York University.
 She was Dean of the School of Arts, Media, Performance and Design (2008-2013) and Professor in the Department of Dance at York University (2008-2016).
 She previously taught in the Department of Theatre and Dance at UC/Davis (1990-2008) where she also served as the interim executive director of the Robert and Margrit Mondavi Center for the Performing Arts (2005/06).
 She has also taught at universities in England, China, and Australia.
 Her research projects on the intersections of performance, body and globalization have taken place in Sudan, Egypt, Turkey, Greece, Nepal, China, England, and Australia.

 Her articles can be found in The Journal of Popular Culture, Theatre Topics, Asian Theatre Journal, Dance Research Journal and elsewhere.
 She is the author of three single authored books: Teaching Personality with Gracefulness, Breathing, Movement, Exploration, and Belly Dance Pilgrimage and Identity as well as the jointly authored book with Robert Barton Movement OnStage and Off.
-She jointly edited The Oxford Handbook of Dance and Ethnicity and Belly Dance: Orientalism, Transnationalism and Harem Fantasy with Anthony Shay.
-Other edited volumes include: Embodied Consciousness: Performing Technologies with Jade Rosina McCutcheon and Belly Dance Around the World: New Communities, Performance and Identity with Caitlin McDonald.
-She is under contract with Palgrave Macmillian and Intellect Press for two new edited volumes to be published in 2018, Narrative in Performance and Spiritual Her Stories, respectively edited with Jade Rosina McCutcheon and Amanda Williamson.
+Edited volumes include: Oxford Handbook of Dance and Ethnicity and Belly Dance and Orientalism, Transnationalism and Harem Fantasy with Anthony Shay; Embodied Consciousness: Performing Technologies and Narrative in Performance with Jade Rosina McCutcheon; Belly Dance Around the World: New Communities, Performance and Identity with Caitlin McDonald; and, Spiritual Her Stories with Amanda Williamson.

 Areas of Research and Teaching Specialty: Performance Studies